New mothers have several objectives to meet when it comes to their health and that of their babies. They are:

 - Get back to pre-pregnancy shape

-New moms must eat healthy to recover from the trauma of childbirth and to breastfeed their newborn.
-Here are some foods to include in your diet.
+New moms must eat healthy to recover from childbirth and to breastfeed their newborns.
+If you have just given birth, here are some foods to include in your diet.

-Some new mothers may experience constipation right after giving birth and during recovery, particularly if surgical interventions took place.
+Some new mothers may experience constipation, particularly if surgical interventions took place.
 Many women are prescribed laxatives, stool softeners, and mineral oil to ease their discomfort.
+(2)

-They are also great sources of iron, calcium, magnesium, folate, and zinc, which new moms need to avoid nutrient deficiencies.
+Fiber-rich foods, such as beans, peas, and lentils, may help alleviate constipation.
+(2) They are also great sources of iron, calcium, magnesium, folate, and zinc, which new moms need to avoid nutrient deficiencies.
+(3)

-If you are new to beans, start slow to prevent digestive discomfort, eat 1-2 tablespoons of beans a day, and increase by 1 tablespoon each week.
-Gradual introduction will give your digestive system and gut microbiota time to adjust.
+If you are new to beans, start slow to prevent digestive discomfort.
+Eat 1–2 tablespoons of beans a day, and increase by 1 tablespoon each week.

-New moms may be prone to infections and other ailments as their immune systems are weakened by childbearing, labor, and the demands of breastfeeding.
-They are often sleep-deprived and must stay active for long hours to care for the new baby and their older siblings.
+New moms may be prone to infections, and other ailments as their immune systems are weakened by childbearing, labor, and the demands of breastfeeding.
+(4)

 Ginger has potent anti-inflammatory components and helps strengthen immunity to keep moms healthy.
 It is known to soothe an upset stomach and bloating, which often occur in women recovering from labor.